 I have a friend who’s going through some serious challenges.
-He’s struggling in his life; there are problems in his marriage, problems in his business, and he has a deep sense of loss for a “family” that he has never had.
+He’s experiencing troubles in his marriage, problems with his business, and a deep sense of loss for a “family” that he’s never had.
 He just can’t find the place within himself that feels settled, and he has lapsed into some old addictions as a way to cope.

-This man is very spiritual and often reads and attends spiritual classes, seminars and workshops.
+This man is very spiritual and often reads and attends spiritual classes, seminars, and workshops.
 But his spiritual practice ends there.
 He has no daily practice, no plan of action to help himself feel better.
-He has been this way for several years.
+He’s been this way for several years.

-In another attempt to “learn something new” that he thought might make him feel better, he went to a vedic astrologer, presumably to help him find out what he “should do”, in terms of his failing marriage and a career move.
+In another attempt to “learn something new” that he thought might make him feel better, he went to a vedic astrologer, presumably to help him find out what he “should do,” in terms of his failing marriage and career.
 The vedic reading confirmed the difficult times he had been having, and then said that they would continue for several years with this challenging period in his life.
 And just like that, he resigned himself to being unhappy for years to come.

 I wanted to sing a song in front of him and grab his attention.
-Imagine a string band made up of furniture, Disney-style, and me singing “Life is what you make it, fate is how you take it!”
-But I couldn’t get through to him; none of his friends could.
+Imagine a string band made up of furniture, Disney-style, and me singing, “Life is what you make it, fate is how you take it!”
+But I couldn’t get through to him.
+Neither could his friends.
 Once he heard that his “fate” was misery, he believed it so deeply that it will likely become true.

 Yogi Bhajan said, “The Mul Mantra is a fate killer.
 It removes the fate and changes the destiny to complete prosperity.”
-This mantra has a powerful vibration of upliftment that reminds your soul of its fundamental Self…purity, prosperity and grace.
+This mantra has a vibration of empowerment that reminds your soul of its fundamental Self; purity, prosperity, and grace.
 You become that.
 Fate dissolves.
 Destiny can be rewritten.